7 DIY Home Remodeling Mistakes To AvoidJune 18, 2020

 We’ve outlined the most common remodeling mistakes that typically occur in DIY projects below.

 The Seven Most Common Remodeling Mistakes

 Setting a budget is crucial in any remodeling project, whether you are DIYing or not.
 Many homeowners set their budgets at the maximum value, but fail to factor in any surprises.
-Older homes can hide many problems and are uncovered during the renovation process.
+Older homes can hide many problems that are uncovered during the renovation process.
 Water damage, incorrect wiring, structural issues, or mold are just some of the examples of unforeseen problems that will chip away at your full budget.

 We recommend that 10% of your budget be set aside for any surprises.
 This helps to create a “safety net” and allows the project to run smoothly in the event that a challenge arises.
-Our team prides itself on accurate estimation on the front-end to give you peace of mind from start to finish.
+Our team prides itself on accurate estimation on the front end to give you peace of mind from start to finish.

 Tackling Plumbing or Electrical By Yourself